 (31) Date completed (32) Organization / Agency

 Name of person completing form

 Relationship to individual (staff, relative, assessor, etc.)

-Data(a) form providually completed
+Date(s) form previously completed

 Date(s) form previously completed

-Acknowledgement: Derived from the DSQIID (Dementia Screening Questionnaire for Individuals with Intellectual Disabilities; Deb, S., 2007) as adapted into the Southeast PA Dementia Screening Tool (DST) - with the assistance of Carl V. Tyler, Jr., MD - and the LHIDS (Longitudinal Health and Intellectual Disability Survey; Rimmer & Hsieh, 2010) and as further adapted by the National Task Group on Intellectual Disabilities and Dementia Practices as the NTG Early Detection Screen for Dementia for use in the USA.
+Acknowledgement: Derived from the DSQIID (\Dementia Screening Questionnaire for Individuals with Intellectual Disabilities; Deb, S., 2007) as adapted into the Southeast PA Dementia Screening Tool (DST) - with the assistance of Carl V. Tyler, Jr., MD - and the LHIDS (Longitudinal Health and Intellectual Disability Survey; Rimmer & Hsieh, 2010) and as further adapted by the National Task Group on Intellectual Disabilities and Dementia Practices as the NTG Early Detection Screen for Dementia for use in the USA and other countries.